Global anthropogenic temperature change

 Another

-more than likely such increases were due to outgassing of the oceans.
+likely such increases were due to outgassing of the oceans.
 The present author is not a climate denier

 but does aggressively question whether CO2 is the demonic driver it is has been

-that there are other far more relevant drivers.
+there are other more relevant drivers.

-the absence of any anthropogenic influence on climate, which must be a purely
+influence on climate, which must at this stage be a purely theoretical

 climate change may have been caused by the lowering of solar irradiation